JeffreyBenjaminBrown/digraphs-with-text/infreq/plans/tree view for rslt.md

-# How to construct a tree view of an expression in an RSLT:
+# How to construct a tree view of an expression in a RSLT:

 ## Subgroup lists to the extent needed